ashstep2/inference-benchmark/README.md

 # The Cerebras Advantage

-**Live inference benchmarks proving Cerebras is 4x faster than GPU providers.**
+**Live inference benchmarks showing where Cerebras wins—and by how much.**

 [**Live Demo**](https://inference-benchmark.vercel.app/) | [**View Results**](#key-findings)